Presenting keyword research is an integral part of your keyword research process.

-Although keyword research is one of, if not the most important aspects of an SEO strategy, it’s important not to get bogged down by the presentation of your keyword research.
+Although keyword research is one of, if not the most important aspects of my SEO course, it’s important not to get bogged down by the presentation of your keyword research.

 Keyword research should be an iterative process between you and the client, and it should be perceived as such, not as something that is set in stone.